Artemis IV

-Artemis 4 (officially Artemis IV) is the fourth planned mission of NASA's Artemis program.
-The mission will launch four astronauts on a Space Launch System rocket and an Orion to the Lunar Gateway and the second lunar landing of the Artemis program.
+Artemis IV is a planned mission of the NASA-led Artemis program.
+The mission is proposed to include the fourth use of a Space Launch System (SLS) launch vehicle, sending an Orion spacecraft with four astronauts to the Lunar Gateway space station, where they will install the I-Hab module on Gateway, and conduct the second lunar landing of the Artemis program.

 Overview

-The main objective of the mission will be assembly of the Lunar Gateway.
-The mission will deliver the I-Hab habitat module, developed by the European Space Agency and the Japanese space agency JAXA, to the Gateway.
-The module will be docked with the first Gateway elements, the Power and Propulsion Element and Habitation and Logistics Outpost.
+The mission will deliver and install the International Habitation Module (I-Hab) of the Lunar Gateway space station.
+I-Hab is being developed by the European Space Agency and the Japanese space agency JAXA.
+The mission will dock I-Hab to the first Gateway elements, the Power and Propulsion Element and Habitation and Logistics Outpost.

-The astronauts will then board a Starship HLS docked to the station and descend to the lunar surface for a multi-day mission.
+After docking, astronauts will board a Starship HLS (HLS) vehicle also docked to the station.
+They will descend to the lunar surface in the HLS lander for a multi-day site inspection.

-Artemis IV will also be the first flight of the Block 1B version of the Space Launch System, which will replace the Interim Cryogenic Propulsion Stage used on the first three Artemis missions with the more powerful Exploration Upper Stage.
-This upgrade increases the rocket's trans lunar injection capability from >27 metric tons, to >42 metric tons.
-It also allows the ability to co-manifest payloads onboard with the Orion spacecraft.
+Artemis IV will be the first flight of the Block 1B version of the Space Launch System.
+For Block 1B the Interim Cryogenic Propulsion Stage used on SLS Block 1 will be replaced with the more powerful Exploration Upper Stage, increasing the rocket's trans-lunar injection capability from 27 to 42 MT.
+This increased performance allows I-Hab to be launched together with the Orion spacecraft.